-What Is Encryption and Can I Use It to Protect My Data?
+What Is Data Encryption and How to Use It for Digital Security

 What is encryption?

 At its most basic level, encryption provides data confidentiality.
-But there are other functions involved in the process to ensure we can trust any encrypted and decrypted data.
+But it also performs other functions to ensure you can trust encrypted and decrypted data.

 - Confidentiality - encodes and hides the message